fullstack-development/developers-roadmap/shared/middle-1/sicp.md

     * How mutators can create "garbage" data?
     * What are shared data?
     * Why sharing become significant when we have assignments in a language?
     * How Lisp solves the problems of "identity"?
-Can it be approprate in mathematical models of the programs?
+Can it be appropriate in mathematical models of the programs?
     * How does the feature like assignment allow to create circular data structures?
     * How is it possible to detect that given data structure is circular?
 How to do it in a constant space?
     * Explain why assignments and mutable data are equipotent language features?
-    * How does assignment allow us to create queue with Θ(1) insert and delete operations?
+    * How does assignment allow us to create queue with `Θ(1)` insert and delete operations?
     * Why does assignment allow us to implement memoization?
     * What is the event-driven simulation?
     * What is the agenda that allow to simulate events spread of time?
-What is its analogue in JS?
+    * What is agenda analogue in JS? *This question is answered by frontend developers.*
     * What is the propagation of constraints?
     * How does constraint networks work?
     * How are assignments (or mutability) used in implementation of constraint systems?